ShanaScogin/modeLLtest/README.md

 <!-- # Examples -->

 # What's Happening
 This is a beta version of the modeLLtest package.
-Currently, the functions cvdm() and cvmf() are functional, with more functions on the way.
+Currently, cvdm() and cvmf() are up and running, with more functions on the way.

 # Contact
 Please contact sscogin@nd.edu with questions or comments.